jnozzi/cocoadev.com/markdown/GettingTheUsersSerialNumber.md

 ----

-See General/CFUUIDGetUUIDBytes.
+See CFUUIDGetUUIDBytes.
 Create a UUID in your install and setup on a new machine.

 ----